Improving Compositionality of Neural Networks by Decoding Representations to Inputs: Related Work

-\paragraph{Model Robustness and Fairness} Out-of-distribution detection \citep{liang2017enhancing, lee2018simple, zisselman2020deep, sastry2019detecting, hendrycks2019using, hendrycks2018deep}, selective classification \citep{geifman2017selective,geifman2019selectivenet}, adversarial perturbation detection \citep{xu2017feature,feinman2017detecting,metzen2017detecting,pang2018towards}, and neural network calibration \citep{guo2017calibration,zadrozny2002transforming,zadrozny2001obtaining,naeini2015obtaining,platt1999probabilistic} each have a rich subfield of algorithms.
-While task-specific methods likely outperform our results, we are excited about representations that enable uncertainty in a way that is useful --- requiring no task information nor additional algorithms.
-For model fairness, our approach shares similarities to \citep{song2019learning} where the authors maximize the mutual information of representations with the input while minimizing the mutual information with the protected attribute.
-Our approach is an approximation of this where we treat the pretrained classifier for the protected attribute as a proxy for mutual information with the sensitive attribute.
+\textbf{Robustness and Protected Attributes}$\quad$ Out-of-distribution detection \citep{liang2017enhancing, lee2018simple, zisselman2020deep, sastry2019detecting, hendrycks2019using, hendrycks2018deep}, selective classification \citep{geifman2017selective,geifman2019selectivenet}, adversarial perturbation detection \citep{xu2017feature,feinman2017detecting,metzen2017detecting,pang2018towards}, and neural network calibration \citep{guo2017calibration,zadrozny2002transforming,zadrozny2001obtaining,naeini2015obtaining,platt1999probabilistic} each have a rich subfield of algorithms.
+While task-specific methods likely outperform our results, we are excited about representations that enable uncertainty without task information or additional algorithms.
+Our approach also shares similarities to \citep{song2019learning} where the authors minimize the mutual information between learned representations and a protected attribute.
+We view Equation~\ref{eq:objective4} as an approximation of this where we treat the pretrained classifier for the protected attribute as a proxy for the mutual information.

-\paragraph{Invertible and Ensemble Networks} The DecNN is akin to invertible generative models \citep{dinh2016density,papamakarios2017masked} as DecNN is training a generative model to ``invert'' the classifier up to a hidden layer.
-However, unlike invertible flows, DecNN does not impose an explicit prior on the activations (i.e. latent variables), and further, DecNN has a supervised objective.
-Our proposed recursive network, ReDecNN, has similarities to Bayesian neural networks \citep{gal2016dropout,blundell2015weight} and ensemble networks \citep{tao2019deep} --- two baselines we compare against for evaluating model uncertainty.
-However, we find ReDecNN to be easier to train than doing inference over weights, and cheaper in parameter count than naive ensembles.